im-naren/Simba/privacy-policy.md

-# Privacy Policy for nTabManager
+# Privacy Policy for Simba

 **Last updated: January 2025**

 ## Overview

-nTabManager ("we", "our", or "us") is committed to protecting your privacy.
+Simba ("we", "our", or "us") is committed to protecting your privacy.
 This Privacy Policy explains how our Chrome extension handles information.

 ## Information We Do NOT Collect

-nTabManager is designed with privacy as a core principle.
+Simba is designed with privacy as a core principle.
 We do NOT collect, store, transmit, or have access to any of the following:

 - ❌ Your browsing history
 - ❌ Personal information